mprzybylak/mprzybylak.github.io/_posts/2019-06-26-splunk-rex.markdown

 5. Check language
 6. Change date for current

+---

 In one of the projects that I'm currently working we are using Splunk as a common logs/metrics viewer.
 It is a very powerful tool but it took me some time before I started to feel comfortable with it.
 One of the most often used command is `rex`.

 Among couple of things you can do with `rex` command - today I would like quickly talk about most basic feature - extracting fields with regexp.
 To be more strict - with unanchored regex named capture groups.
-Let me start with quickly introduction of those regexp related concepts.
+I've never been knowledgable about regexp - and because of that it was hard for me to understand how `rex` works.
+Because of that - let me start with quickly introduction of those regexp related concepts.

 ## Unanchored regexp